 - Consistent with the scope and strategic direction of the AGITG research program (locally and internationally).

 - Scientifically valid and of high quality with the potential to impact future clinical practice.

 - Able to be linked to future AGITG grant applications or other funding opportunities if required.

 - Expected to build capacity and/or collaborations for the AGITG.

 - Are a pilot phase of a planned AGITG clinical trial

 - Are conducted at Participating Institutions of the AGITG

 - Build research capacity for the AGITG

-- Provide educational opportunity for young AGITG researchers
+- Provide educational opportunity for early career AGITG researchers

 - Have the potential to improve clinical practice standards